The richest town in Texas isn't River Oaks or Preston Hollow. It's West U.

 It is West University Place’s time — and everyone else had better get out of the way of the Little League-loving, mighty-checkbook moms running the place.
 West U, as it’s more commonly known, is now the Richest Town in Texas, according to an exhaustive analysis from 24/7 Wall Street, a respected finance site.
 West U’s median household income clocks in at $207,429.

 Since West U loves to win at anything (some of its Little League disputes are the stuff of Texas legend), it’s celebrating this win.
 And why not?
-The city loves to paint itself as a maven for self-made wealth.
+The city loves to paint itself as a haven for self-made wealth.
 As opposed to the long-term, stuffy money of nearby River Oaks for example.
 How much truth there is to this can be put up for debate.
 West U did incorporate back in 1924 when the City of Houston balked at extending power lines that “far out.”
 (Yes, it was a very different time in Houston, one in which West U was considered the hinterlands and near farm country.)
 This city of 15,223 has its fair share of inherited wealth as well.

 West U’s minuscule 2.2 percent poverty rate is one of the lowest in the country — even compared to other richest cities in these rankings.
 Its $200,000-plus median household income is more than four times the Texas state median income of $53,035.